d12306/Improved_classification_model_for_CECT/README.md

-# Improves classification for macromolecules in Cellular Electron Cryo Tomograms
+# Improved classification for macromolecules in Cellular Electron Cryo Tomograms
 Backbone structure in model.py